Sviatoslav Richter: Memorable statements by Richter

 On listening to Bach: "It does no harm to listen to Bach from time to time, even if only from a hygienic standpoint."

 On Scriabin: "Scriabin isn't the sort of composer whom you'd regard as your daily bread, but is a heavy liqueur on which you can get drunk periodically, a poetical drug, a crystal that's easily broken."

 On picking small venues for performance: "Put a small piano in a truck and drive out on country roads; take time to discover new scenery; stop in a pretty place where there is a good church; unload the piano and tell the residents; give a concert; offer flowers to the people who have been so kind as to attend; leave again."

 On his plan to perform without a fee: "Music must be given to those who love it.
 I want to give free concerts; that's the answer."

 On Neuhaus: "I learned a lot from him, even though he kept saying that there was nothing he could teach me.
 Music is written to be played and listened to and has always seemed to me to be able to manage without words...
 This was exactly the case with Heinrich Neuhaus.
 In his presence I was almost always reduced to total silence.
 This was an extremely good thing, as it meant that we concentrated exclusively on the music.
 Above all, he taught me the meaning of silence and the meaning of singing.
 He said I was incredibly obstinate and did only what I wanted to.
 It's true that I've only ever played what I wanted.
 And so he left me to do as I liked."

 On playing: "I don't play for the audience, I play for myself, and if I derive any satisfaction from it, then the audience, too, is content."

-After playing some Haydn for a television programme whilst touring in the US, Richter said, after much coaxing by the interviewer and embarrassment on his own part, that Haydn was "better than Mozart".
+After playing some Haydn for a television programme while touring in the US, Richter said, after much coaxing by the interviewer and embarrassment on his own part, that Haydn was "better than Mozart".